Message-Market Fit

 Do this work away from the platform tools for running ads.
 You need space to be messy and creative at first, without instant feedback from the platform on whether it’s good

 Return to your Assumptions Board.
-Ad copy is a great way to test some of those assumptions. - E.g. if one of your assumptions is that your market niche no longer wants to shop for products online, your ad headline could be something like, “Sick of shopping online?”
+Ad copy is a great way to test some of those assumptions.
+For example, if one of your assumptions is that your market niche no longer wants to shop for products online, your ad headline could be something like, “Sick of shopping online?”

 Come up with several versions per target persona.
-If you’re struggling with this, ask ChatGPT to brainstorm some ad copy for you!
+If you’re struggling with this, ask ChatGPT to brainstorm some ad copy for you to get you started.

 Pick your best 2-3 ad ideas to run as tests.
-You’ll be coming back to iterate on these, so don’t worry about making them perfect out of the gate!
+You’ll be coming back to iterate on these, so don’t worry about making them perfect.

 Set up the ads